-that we can be employed as an approximate correction to estimate the effect of escapers when the information is not given.
+which can be employed as an approximate correction to estimate the effect of escapers when the information is not given.
 This procedure allows us to precisely take into account the mass exchange between mass in stars and the mass of the most massive object according to the simulation results, while the mass loss due to escapers is only estimated.
 The result of this estimate is given in Fig.~\ref{fig_MfMi_fit_all_sims}.
-We note that it shows a similar behaviour as found in Fig.~\ref{fig_MfMi_all_sims}, which in principle is natural as the basic trend has been there even when not considering mass loss due to escapers, which is then only further enhanced when that possibility is taken into account.
+We note that it shows a similar behavior as found in Fig.~\ref{fig_MfMi_all_sims}, which, in principle, is natural as the basic trend is seen even when the mass loss due to escapers is not considered; this trend is then further enhanced when that possibility is taken into account.

 \end{appendix}